Torbay Council, along with other local authorities, continues to face reductions in the level of funding it receives.

 An eight week consultation for public and partner organisations will run until Friday 29 August so as much early feedback as possible can be gathered.
 For more information please see the Consultation pages.
 Paper copies will be available at all Torbay Libraries and in Connections offices.

 Feedback from the consultation will be considered and this will inform the final proposals.
-A formal decision about the savings proposals will be made at Full Council in September or October this year.
+A formal decision about the savings proposals will be made at Full Council in October this year.
 The cost savings realised from the agreed service changes will be used to develop the 2015/16 budget, which will be set in February 2015 alongside the council tax.

-Document outlining the saving proposals for the 2015/2016 Revenue Budget.
+Draft document, published July 2014 for consultation, outlining the saving proposals for the 2015/2016 Revenue Budget.

 Reviews which provide a snapshot of council services and the activities and services provided.